July 06 2015-Lawnmower not starting up as quickly as it should? Sounding a bit ‘congested’? It might be time for a tune up.

-Step 1: Change the air filter
+Step 1: Change the Lawn Mower Air Filter

 Change the air filter to allow the engine to ‘breathe’ properly.
 The air filter’s role is to suspend oil droplets within it to filter out dirt and particles.
 Clean air intake allows your lawn mower engine to operate at its peak potential.

-Step 3: Grease mower parts
+Step 3: Grease Lawn Mower Parts

 Lawn mower maintenance is not complete without a generous greasing of all the hinges, wheels and moveable parts, to ensure ease of movement.

-Step 4: Replace the spark plug
+Step 4: Replace the Spark Plug

-Step 5: Change mower blades
+Step 5: Change Lawn Mower Blades

-Step 6: Give your fuel a boost
+Step 6: Give Your Fuel a Boost

 Fuel becomes stale in about 30 days, making starting your engine more difficult.
 Get into the habit of adding a fuel treatment and stabiliser, thus extending the life of your fuel and protecting your engine.